Data lineage: Lineage capture

 To capture end-to-end lineage in a DISC system, we use the Ibis model, which introduces the notion of containment hierarchies for operators and data.
 Specifically, Ibis proposes that an operator can be contained within another and such a relationship between two operators is called operator containment.
-"Operator containment implies that the contained (or child) operator performs a part of the logical operation of the containing (or parent) operator."
+Operator containment implies that the contained (or child) operator performs a part of the logical operation of the containing (or parent) operator.
 For example, a MapReduce task is contained in a job.
-Similar containment relationships exist for data as well, called data containment.
+Similar containment relationships exist for data as well, Known as data containment.
 Data containment implies that the contained data is a subset of the containing data (superset).

-Prescriptive data lineage

-The concept of prescriptive data lineage combines both the logical model (entity) of how that data should flow with the actual lineage for that instance.

-Data lineage and provenance typically refers to the way or the steps a dataset took to reach its current state of Data lineage, as well as all copies or derivatives.
-However, simply looking back at the audit or log correlations to determine the lineage from a forensic point of view fails for certain data management cases.
-For instance, it is impossible to determine with certainty if the route a data workflow took was correct or in compliance without the logic model.

-Only by combining a logical model with atomic forensic events can proper activities be validated: